 The Government of Canada is providing financial support to Petrobank Energy and Resources Ltd. in the development of the WHITESANDS project.

-This project involves, among other things, the implementation of a new oil sands recovery process called THAIMD (Toe-to-hell Air Injection).
+This project consists, among other things, in setting up a new tar sands recovery process called THAIMD (Toe-to-hell Air Injection).
 This technology combines a vertical air injection well and a horizontal production well.
-While the wells will be preheated with steam, the injection of air will cause combustion
+While the boreholes will be preheated with steam, the injection of air will cause combustion.

-Canada's oil sands are a strategic source of energy in North America.
-However, current technology for in situ production requires the consumption of a large volume of natural gas, fresh water or solvent for hydrocarbons.
-In the context of THAIMD technology, all the heat required is produced in the tank instead of being introduced into it by steam generated on the surface using natural gas,
+Canada's tar sands are a strategic source of energy in North America.
+However, current in situ production technology requires the consumption of a large volume of natural gas, fresh water or hydrocarbon solvent.
+In the context of THAIMD technology, all the heat required is produced in the tank instead of being introduced into it by steam generated at the surface using natural gas,

 expensive process and, in addition, produces carbon dioxide.